Natural Gas Measurement, Control, and Odorization Log

 Vent Line Tips

 The natural gas regulator is a critical component of the meter set, and needs to be vented and should comply with local and federal venting requirements (may vary from county to county).
 The vent functions as a safety measure and allows the diaphragm within the regulator to breathe.
-Additionally, if the diaphragm ever ruptures the vent facilitates a leak path to atmosphere.
-If the vent becomes restricted the regulator will not properly regulate the pressure to the meter.
+Additionally, if the diaphragm ever ruptures the vent facilitates a leak path to the atmosphere.
+If the vent becomes restricted, the regulator will not correctly regulate the pressure to the meter.
 For this reason, meter installers should take precautions to avoid vent limitations and the following are guidelines or venting tips:

 - When plumbing vent lines, do not use excessive fittings or long runs.
 In some cases increasing the pipe size can increase stack effect and reduce losses from friction.